Our Goal is to Enhance Integrated Environmental Science to Achieve SDGs

-In the 21st century, global challenges are becoming ever more complex, and environmental problems continue to stand out and assert themselves as matters of critical importance for humanity.
-As the influence of the Earth’s changing ecosystem begins to affect our lifestyles and work, the very fabric of society surrounding us is confronted with an unparalleled call for change.
-Surely now is the occasion to show the real power and virtue of Sophia University’s philosophy of “For Others, with Others.”
-The time has come for all of humanity to come together and act as stewards of planet Earth, and work towards the common goal of building a sustainable global civilization.
-In a rapidly globalizing world, acting as an incubator to foster talented individuals who can come up with concrete solutions to achieve SDGs is the mission that has been bestowed upon the Graduate School of Global Environmental Studies at Sophia University.
+In the 21 st century, as global concerns grow ever more complex, environmental issues are being highlighted as critical to all humankind.
+As the influence of the Earth’s changing ecosystem begins to impact our lifestyles and work, the very fabric of the society surrounding us is confronted with an unparalleled call for change.
+Surely now is the occasion to show the real power and virtue of Sophia University’s philosophy “For Others, with Others”.
+The time has come for all of humanity to come together and act as stewards of planet Earth, working towards the common goal of building a sustainable global civilization.
+In a rapidly globalizing world, acting as an incubator for the fostering of talented individuals to come up with concrete solutions to achieve SDGs is the mission that has been bestowed upon the Graduate School of Global Environmental Studies at Sophia University.

 Program Features